***15th JANUARY 2021 UPDATE***

 The FCA has identified that many business interruption policies will not cover pandemics and they will not force insurers to intervene where the policy wording is clear.
 However, if coverage does exist, they do encourage insurers to pay-out accordingly.
 The FCA has stated that they may seek Court determination on the interpretation of particular policy wording that causes problems.

 The Financial Ombudsman has stated that they expect insurers to think beyond the strict interpretation of the policy terms and consider what is fair and reasonable in each case.
+You may wish to get advice from a dispute resolution solicitor who specialises in insurance disputes.

 It will be worthwhile checking any other insurances policies you may have.
 It’s possible that policies for cancellation insurance, employer’s liability and public liability may have additional coverage included.
 These may cover other types of losses arising from Coronavirus or the resulting lockdown, that is, not as a result of the interruption of your business.
 For example: